 Paul Nellis Manson

-Manson, distinguished service professor of plastic and reconstructive surgery at Johns Hopkins and former chief of plastic surgery, was born in Kansas City, Missouri.
-He received his bachelor’s degree in chemistry from Northwestern University, Evanston, Illinois, in 1965 and his medical degree in 1968, both from Northwestern University.
+Manson, a chief of plastic surgery at Johns Hopkins, was born in Kansas City, Missouri.
+He received his bachelor’s degree in chemistry in 1965 and his medical degree in 1968, both from Northwestern University.
 While completing his medical degree, he served as an instructor in anatomy and physiology for the nursing program.

-Manson lectures internationally and has held leadership roles in many professional organizations, including serving as president of the American Association of Plastic Surgeons (AAPS), the American Society of Maxillofacial Surgeons, and the Association of Academic Chairmen in Plastic Surgery.
-He is actively involved in the AO Foundation, a voluntary international society of 12,000 surgeons dedicated to excellence in the surgical management of trauma and disorders of the musculoskeletal system.
+Manson lectures internationally and has held leadership roles in many professional organizations, including serving as president of the American Association of Plastic Surgeons, the American Society of Maxillofacial Surgeons, and the Association of Academic Chairmen in Plastic Surgery.
+He is actively involved in the AO Foundation, a voluntary international society of 12,000 surgeons from four disciplines dedicated to excellence in the surgical management of trauma and disorders of the musculoskeletal system.
 Manson served as their international president from 2008 to 2010, and since 2010 has worked to found the AO NEURO and GLOBAL NEURO organizations dedicated to the management of patients with severe head injuries.
 He lectures internationally seeking to improve the results of treatment and reconstruction in these patients.